 Video Explanation to create a calculator using Eval in python

-Code: Create a calculator using Eval in Python
+Python Program to Create a calculator using Eval

 choice = "" while(1): print("+ for addition") print("- for subtraction") print("* for multiplication") print("/ for division") print("e for exit") choice = input("Enter Choice:") if choice == 'e': print("Thanks for using the calculator") break if choice == '+' or choice == '-' or choice == '*' or choice == '/': x = input("Enter first number") y = input("Enter second number") exp = x + choice + y sln = eval(exp) print(sln) else: print("Invalid Choice")